Head Lice Remedies

 Add about 15 drops of essential oil for every two ounces of a carrier oil, and dab a small drop onto the back of your child’s hand.
 If there is no reaction, apply the diluted oil to the scalp and hair for 12 hours.
 This is easiest to do overnight, but remember:

 - Do not use a favorite pillow case, as it will become oily and possibly stain.

 - Do not cover the hair with a bag or cloth.
 These coverings can become loose in the night and present a suffocation hazard.

 After 12 hours, use a lice comb to work through the hair, removing lice and nits.

 Tea Tree Oil

+Does tea tree oil kill lice?
 Tea tree oil is one of the best essential oils to use in home remedies for head lice.
-In early studies, it demonstrated similar success rates as head lice medication in killing adult lice and lice nymphs.
+In early studies, tea tree oil for lice demonstrated similar success rates as head lice medication in killing adult lice and lice nymphs.